justlark/fanjam/README.md

 You'll need to pass one of these to `just` commands that accept an `env` parameter.

-This project is referred to by the codename sparklefish throughout the codebase and infrastructure.
+This project is referred to by the codename "sparklefish" throughout the codebase and infrastructure.

 ## Quirks